pataraco/notes/README.md

-# notes
+# Notes
 place for me to hold my notes

 ## Description
-Trying compensate for my short-term memory failures
+Trying compensate for my short-term memory failures - LOL ;-) J/K - Keeping track of stuff I've worked on and how I've gotten stuff to work
 * this repo really isn't for public use
 * nothing to see here
 * this is not the repo you are looking for